Did your chinchilla suddenly lose a bunch of fur?

 Chinchillas need proper hygiene just like you and I do.
 Well not quite like you or I.

 To keep your chinchilla fur healthy, silky, and smooth, you don’t actually wash it with water at all.
 Instead, you need to afford your chinchilla multiple dust baths per week.

 Dust baths are the way to keep everything from the fur to the skin healthy and functioning properly for your chinchilla.

-A regular dust bath can do much more than give your chinchilla 10 minutes of rolling around and wild time.
+A regular dust bath can do much more than give your chinchilla 10 minutes of rolling around and having a wild time.

 The dust bath also helps your chinchilla remain fungus free, infection free and it allows moisture to get back into the fur and skin.

-In addition, regular dust baths can help your chinchilla from developing other bacterial infections or other health consequences (more on this shortly)
+In addition, regular dust baths can help prevent bacterial infections or other health issues (more on this shortly).